elastic/opentelemetry/docs/kubernetes/operator/instrumenting-python.md

 2. Enable auto-instrumentation of the Python application using one of the following methods:

-  - Add an annotation at namespace level:
+  - Add an annotation at namespace level (this will make all Pods of the namespace to be instrumented):

     ```bash
     kubectl annotate namespace python instrumentation.opentelemetry.io/inject-python=opentelemetry-operator-system/elastic-instrumentation